-Faith and Practice Monthly Meeting Records, sec.
-III, B, 8 Handbook Historians, sec.
-4.1 Standing Committees, sec.
-7 Additional Documents, sec.
-12.8
+Monthly Meeting Records, sec.
+III, B, 8

+Historians, sec.
+4.1

 7.15 Religious Education Committee

 This Committee is responsible for the policies and activities of the First Day School, including selecting teachers and providing guidance regarding curriculum as well as care of any equipment used in its programs.
 It also has oversight of the Junior Meeting for Business.
 It organizes classes and events that provide religious education for adults.
 A member of the Committee serves a coordinator of childcare for infants, overseeing the hiring of assistants as necessary to provide care during worship and other Meeting events.
 The Clerk of the Committee is an ex officio member of the Baltimore Yearly Meeting Religious Education Committee.